Switch to ADA Accessible Theme

 Contact ADA Group Today

 In conclusion, the intricate nature of the SSDI application process consists of many steps which require certain documents and information that is presented in a way that supports that an applicant meets all 5 steps in the SSA’s evaluations process.
 Compiling the documents and presenting the evidence in the correct way is essential to an approval of the SSDI application.
 Your attorney will be your advocate in this process to ensure that your case meets all the SSA requirements.
 The team at the ADA Group is known as the most aggressive social security disability firm in Arkansas due to our experience and approach.
-Contact us today for a free case evaluation at 501-254-6955 or online here.
+Contact us today for a free case evaluation at 501-481-8923.